 Performance:

-Skills taught and required to promote to Intermediate A:
+Skills taught and required to promote to Level 3:

 Note names: